drod109/nauticedge/README.md

 ### Frontend
 - React 18 with TypeScript
 - Tailwind CSS for styling
+  - Dark mode support with custom color palette
+  - Responsive design for all screen sizes
 - Lucide Icons
 - Vite for build tooling